jzrodriguez98/MSI-Z590-A-Pro-macOS-26/README.md

 - [ProperTree](https://github.com/corpnewt/ProperTree) to edit plist files on Windows/macOS.
 - [MaciASL](https://github.com/acidanthera/MaciASL) for patching ACPI tables and editing ACPI patches.
 - [HackinTool](https://github.com/headkaze/Hackintool) for diagnosis ONLY.
 Most of the built-in patches are outdated.
-- Patience and time, especially if this is your first time Hackintosh-ing.

 ---